PengJia6/NGSGermlineMutPipe/README.md

   - pindel
   - ...
 ## Contribution
-   If you want to apply other tools to evaluate the genome, we encourage you to pull a request or email us.
+   If you want to apply other tools to mutations with NGS reads, we encourage you to pull a request or email us.

 ## Contact